John Rodgers Meigs: War service and death

 Meigs' first assignment after entering military service was as Assistant Engineer working to improve the western and southwestern defenses of Baltimore, Maryland; Harpers Ferry, West Virginia; and Cumberland, Maryland.
 His efforts begin on June 15, 1863.
 During this time, Meigs often operated in active theaters of war.
 Secretary of War Edwin M. Stanton called his service improving these defenses "meritorious and dangerous".

 During General Robert E. Lee's retreat from the Battle of Gettysburg (July 4 to July 23), Meigs assisted in keeping the telegraph and roads open along the Baltimore and Ohio Railroad (B&O) line between Washington and Harpers Ferry.
 His small unit of engineers skirmished with pickets of Lee's retreating forces near Harpers Ferry about July 13.

 On July 23, 1863, Meigs was assigned as an engineer to the staff of Brigadier General Benjamin Franklin Kelley.
 He was also assigned as an engineer and acting aide-de-camp on the staff of Brigadier General (Volunteers) William W. Averell.
 He engaged in extensive surveying of the area and drew hundreds of topographical maps, and assisted in designing and overseeing the construction of defensive works.
 He also reconnoitered on behalf of General Averell's troops on several occasions.
-He participated in the Battle of Rocky Gap on August 26 to 27, 1863, near White Sulphur Springs, West Virginia.
+He participated in the Battle of Rocky Gap on August 26 to 27, 1863.
 Meigs was made Chief Engineer of the Shenandoah Valley for the Department of West Virginia (a Union military district) on November 3, staying in the position until August 17, 1864.
 On November 6, he participated in the Battle of Droop Mountain in West Virginia, and the pursuit of Confederate forces after the battle from November 6 to 18.
 Meigs was detached from Kelley's command on November 23.

 Meigs continued to participate in military action as part of Averell's command.
 Averell determined to break the supply line from Virginia to Tennessee, which kept General James Longstreet's Army of Tennessee supplied.
 From December 8 to December 25, Meigs traveled with Averell's troops through bitter cold and snow over the mountains of West Virginia to strike at the Virginia and Tennessee Railroad line at Salem, Virginia.
 The "Salem Raid" culminated with a daylight dash into Salem on December 16.
 Reconnoitering with a small unit of engineers, Meigs ordered the first shots fired in the raid.
 Averell's troops destroyed 16 mi of track before rushing back to their base.
 Although the raid itself did little to disrupt Longstreet's supply lines, several cavalry corps of the Army of Northern Virginia fruitlessly searched for Averell's command for three months.